-Find out who are the nominees are for this year's Sakharov Prize in our article.
-The laureate is announced on 26 October.
+Find out the nominees are for this year's Sakharov Prize and why they were nominated in our article.
+The laureate will be announced on 26 October.

 The Sakharov Prize for Freedom of Thought is awarded each year by the European Parliament.
 It was set up in 1988 to honour individuals and organisations defending human rights and fundamental freedoms.

 The nominees for this year's Sakharov Prize for Freedom of Thought are:

 Asia Bibi (Aasiya Noreen), a Pakistani Christian woman sentenced to death in 2010 under the country´s blasphemy law.
 Bibi is on a death row for almost seven years and her appeal to the supreme court has been postponed to an undetermined date.
 She was nominated by ECR.

 “Her behaviour and dignity in prison all these years is the best proof of her being able to present the dignity of a defender of human rights in the face of the worse fate,” said Polish ECR member Anna Fotyga.
 “We look forward to a final sentence from the supreme court eventually acquitting her."